averycrespi/vtt-bridge/README.md

 **Why does VTT Bridge need to "Access your data for www.dungeonmastersvault.com and app.roll20.net"?**

-- On Dungeon Master's Vault, the extension adds event listeners to the roll buttons.
+- On Dungeon Master's Vault, the extension adds event listeners to buttons.
-- On Roll20, the extension runs commands in the game chat.
+- On Roll20, the extension runs commands in the chat.
 - VTT Bridge will *never* make any changes to your account or your content on either site.

 **Do I need to have any specific content on Roll20?**